Wave (audience): 1984 Olympic football final

 The wave was broadcast internationally during the 1984 Olympic football (soccer) final between Brazil and France on August 11, when it was done among the 100,000 in attendance at the Rose Bowl in Pasadena, California.

 1986 FIFA World Cup in Mexico

 Most sports historians agree that the wave began internationally during the 1986 FIFA World Cup in Mexico.
 It was broadcast to a global audience, and the wave was popularized worldwide after the tournament.
 This was the first time that most people living outside North America had seen the phenomenon.
 As a result, English speakers outside of North America call the phenomenon a "Mexican wave".
 Likewise in many languages like Polish, Serbian and Turkish, direct translation of the phrase Mexican Wave is used.
 In Germany, Italy, and other countries the wave is called "la ola" (or simply ola) from the Spanish word for "wave", while in Portuguese-speaking countries, such as Brazil, it is alternatively translated to a onda, more commonly [o] ondão (augmentative) or simply onda, but a ola is also used.

+Silent wave

+A silent wave was created during a blind football match between Turkey and China during the 2024 Paris Paralympic Games.
+This wave was slow and silent to allow the players to hear the sound of the game.